MatthewPatey/Fixel/paper/sections/lrm.md

 All functions have global scope, and can be called from anywhere in the program.

 ### Function scope
-variables that are declared inside functions, their scope will last for the duration of the function and will expire when the function is exited.
+Variables that are declared inside functions, will have a scope that lasts for the duration of the function and will expire when the function is exited.
 The implicit image and list variables created from the program arguments have scope throughout the entirety of the main function.

 ## Expressions
 ### Intermediate Expression